Manage websites through the Azure Management Portal

 Web Endpoint Status - A list of web endpoints that have been configured for monitoring.
 If no endpoints have been configured, click Configure Web Endpoint Monitoring and go to the Monitoring section of the Configure management page.
 For more information, see How to Monitor Web Sites.

 Autoscale Status - In Standard mode, you can automatically scale your resources so you'll only spend as much as you need.
 To enable autoscaling, choose Configure Autoscale, which takes you to the Scale page.
-If your web site is in Free or Shared mode, you will need to change it to Standard mode (you can do this on the Scale page) before you can configure autoscaling.
-Autoscale Operation Logs takes you to the Management Services portal where you can view the autoscale history of your web site.
+If your website is in Free or Shared mode, you will need to change it to Standard mode (you can do this on the Scale page) before you can configure autoscaling.
+Autoscale Operation Logs takes you to the Management Services portal where you can view the autoscale history of your website.
 The default query is for the last 24 hours, but you can modify the query.

-Usage Overview - this section shows statistics for the web site's CPU, file system, and memory usage.
+Usage Overview - this section shows statistics for the website's CPU, file system, and memory usage.

-Linked Resources - this section that shows a list of resources such as a SQL or MySQL database, or a Microsoft Azure storage account, that are connected to your web site.
+Linked Resources - this section that shows a list of resources such as a SQL or MySQL database, or a Microsoft Azure storage account, that are connected to your website.
 Click the name of the resource to manage the resource.
 If you have a MySQL database, clicking its name will take you to the ClearDB management page.
 There you can see your performance metrics, or go to the ClearDB dashboard, where you can upgrade your MySQL database if required.
-If no resources are listed , click Manage Linked Resources to go to the Linked Resources page, where you can add a link to a resource for your web site.
+If no resources are listed , click Manage Linked Resources to go to the Linked Resources page, where you can add a link to a resource for your website.

 A Quick Glance section which includes the following summary information and links (depending on your settings, some of the options listed below may not appear):

-- View Applicable Add-ons - Opens the Purchase from Store dialog box where you can choose add-ons for purchase that provide additional functionality for your web site.
+- View Applicable Add-ons - Opens the Purchase from Store dialog box where you can choose add-ons for purchase that provide additional functionality for your website.
 Some add-ons may not be available in your region or environment.

-- View connection strings - View your web site's database connection strings.
+- View connection strings - View your website's database connection strings.

-- Download the publish profile - Click this link to download your publish profile for your web site.
-The publish profile contains your credentials (user name and password) and the URLs for uploading content to your web site with FTP and Git.
+- Download the publish profile - Click this link to download your publish profile for your website.
+The publish profile contains your credentials (user name and password) and the URLs for uploading content to your website with FTP and Git.
 The profile file is in XML format and can be viewed in a text editor.

-- Set up deployment credentials - Click this option to create a user name and password for uploading content to your web site with FTP or Git.
-After you have created your FTP/Git deployment credentials, you can use them to push content to any web site in your subscription.
+- Set up deployment credentials - Click to create a user name and password for uploading content to your website with FTP or Git.
+You can use these credentials to push content to any website in your subscription.
 (See FTP Credentials.)
 Note: Authentication to an FTP host or Git repository by using Microsoft Account (Live ID) credentials is not supported.

-- Reset your publish profile credentials - Resets the publish profile for your web site.
+- Reset your publish profile credentials - Resets the publish profile for your website.
 Previously downloaded publish profiles will become invalid.